This is part of the ANKN Logo

 It can be said that the four evaluations, all of which were funded by the Federal Government’s Bureau of Indian Affairs, reflect seven decades of common school education of American Indians, 1900 – 1970.
 Some general observations from the evaluations can be made.

 • The application of science to education through standardized tests and other instruments was basic to all the evaluations.
 None of the evaluators thought the direct application of test norms was fair to Indian students which resulted in the use of test raw scores in all four evaluations.
 Test norm scores were reported in all, but only as a minor observation.
-When test norms were used they reflected near grade level at grade four with a gradual falling below norms until in grade twelve where Indians were two years behind.
+When test norms were used they reflected near grade level at grade four with a gradual falling below norms until in grade twelve when Indians were two years behind.
 This general test norm pattern continues to this day.

 • At first, a comparison of progressive education as applied to the education of American Indians was the purpose of the evaluations.
 Schools were compared to schools.
 While the progressive program was dropped starting with the Coombs evaluation, comparing schools was continued.